kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## How can I create more than one cluster with minikube?

 By default, `minikube start` creates a cluster named "minikube".
-If you would like to create a different cluster or change its name, you can use the `--profile` (or `-p`) flag, which will create a cluster with the specified name.
+If you would like to create a different cluster or change its name, you can use the `--cluster` (or `-p`) flag, which will create a cluster with the specified name.
 Please note that you can have multiple clusters on the same machine.

 To see the list of your current clusters, run:
 ```